eldaahz/digital-archive-project/README.md

 3. def standardize_artist_name(name:str)
  This function will standardize the given artist name so we can compare all names and store them.
 It will be in a "Last Name, First Name" format.
 This function will remove whitespace and fix capitalization
 4. validate_image_resolution(file_path: str, min_width: int, min_height: int)
-   This function ensures that the images added into the system fit the resolution requierments for the best quality.
+   This function ensures that the images added to the system fit the resolution requirements for the best quality.
+5. search_art_by_metadata
+   This function allows the user to search through the system using different metadata, such as the artist, artwork title, or year created.
+The return value is the number of matches found with the keywords given.

 # Function library overview and organization
 Our function library is organized by complexity level and team member contributions to make it easy to read and test.